 $ cat /etc/os-release

-You can even take leverage of hostnamectl to check Ubuntu distribution name and few more thing we can get from this command like Kernel Version and Architecture.
+You can even leverage the hostnamectl command to check Ubuntu distribution name and a few more information like Kernel Version, Architecture, and Machine ID.

 $ cat /etc/issue

 The output which you will get on screen

 Graphical User Interface

 The above steps were reasonable enough to get all the details, and If you have recently switched from Windows, you may get overwhelmed with the commands.